phillip-kruger/jnation-demo/server/README.md

-# Blockbusters server
+# Movie server

-This is the server-side for the Blockbuster App
+This is the server-side for the Movie App

 ## Running the application in dev mode